replicatedhq/replicated-docs/docs/enterprise/troubleshooting-an-app.md

 # Generating Support Bundles

+This topic describes generating support bundles to troubleshoot an application, using either the Replicated admin console or the support-bundle CLI.
+You can also troubleshoot issues from the host for Kubernetes installer clusters (embedded clusters).

+## About Support Bundles

 The Replicated admin console includes a Troubleshoot page where you can generate an analysis and review remediation suggestions for troubleshooting an application.
 You can download a support bundle to share with your vendor.

-Alternatively, you can generate a support bundle using the CLI, which can be helpful when the admin console is not available or when you want to debug a host.
+Alternatively, you can generate a support bundle using the support-bundle CLI, which can be helpful when the admin console is not available or when you want to debug a host.

+Support bundles are generated from support bundle specifications provided by the vendor.
+Specification types include manifest files that are included in the installation or accessible online from URLs, and specifications embedded within Kubernetes Secrets or ConfigMap objects.
+Your vendor can inform you of any online specifications or Kubernetes objects, if applicable.

 ## Generate a Bundle using the Admin Console